About Belmont Charter Network

 Are you ready to create an impact and celebrate your students’ successes?
 If you are interested in showing what is POSSIBLE, apply today!

-The role of the Special Education Teacher is to plan, organize and implement an appropriate special education instructional program in an elementary or secondary learning environment that guides and encourages students to develop and fulfill their academic potential, in accordance with the mission and standards of Belmont Charter Network.
+The role of the Kindergarten Special Education Teacher is to plan, organize and implement an appropriate special education instructional program in an elementary learning environment that guides and encourages students to develop and fulfill their academic potential, in accordance with the mission and standards of Belmont Charter Network.
 Work is performed under the supervision of the Head of Special Education, and the Head of School.